-As a chair or a non-executive director you bring a huge range of expertise to the board you have joined.
-Balancing the operational focus and day to day expertise of the CEO and executive directors; chairs and non-executive directors bring an external perspective, creating a very different dynamic and offering a unique perspective towards corporate governance, risk management and succession planning, amongst other areas.
+As a chair or a non-executive director of an NHS organisation or Integrated Care Board, you bring a huge range of expertise to the board you have joined.
+Balancing the system and operational focus of the CEO and executive directors; chairs and non-executive directors bring an external perspective, creating a very different dynamic and offering a unique perspective towards, corporate governance, risk management and succession planning, population health, amongst other areas.

-It is anticipated, like other newly appointed board leaders, that you will access the resources of the five main themes on the landing page for your general onboarding support.
+It is anticipated, like other newly appointed board leaders, that you will access the resources of the six main themes on the landing page for your general onboarding support.
 You will wish to fully explore the Understanding the NHS and governance theme, which includes key policy documents such as the Long Term Plan which broadly sets the environment in which your board will operate within.
-It also gives resources around the oversight and regulation of the NHS which are key to your role.
+It is essential to understand not only your own organisation but the system you operate within and there are lots of resources in the Building trusted relationships with partners and communities theme to support your learning.
 You may also find the digital resources and social media page useful.

 Support for current Chairs and Non Executive Directors – helpful information on values and behaviours, declaration of interests and visiting guidelines.

 NHS Futures Platform – Non Executive Director Community The space is managed by the NHS Confederation and NHS England and is for NEDs, Chairs and Lay members with an emphasis on system level thinking.

 Leadership Framework for Health Inequalities Improvement | NHS Confederation – Oct 2021 – Support and guidance for chairs and non-executive directors to help lead stronger NHS action on health inequalities.

 Local induction for new chairs and non-executive directors – helpful information on meeting key people, key activities, considerations for new chairs and non-executive directors and useful websites.